 Amoy Street Food Centre

 Much of the allure of Singapore’s street art is its preservation of heritage and culture, as city walls are transformed into bright canvases.
 A brilliant fusion of the old and the new, Amoy Street is lined with nostalgic murals portraying the hawker centres, street food stalls and shophouses of yesteryear.
 Look out for the iconic Samsui Lady by local artist Muhammad Azlan Ramlan.
-His style, which combines graffiti spray paint with Western fine art techniques, is steadily expanding the boundaries of street art in Singapore.
+His style combines graffiti spray paint with Western fine art techniques; it’s steadily expanding the boundaries of street art in Singapore.

 222+51 Waterloo Street

 This former site of the Catholic High School has been transformed into a buzzing art hub.
 Inspired by the colourful history of Bras Basah, a series of six door-panel murals depict nostalgic memories from the 1960s, incorporating scenes of daily life and national landmarks long lost to redevelopment.
 Given the current focus on heritage and culture, it’s no surprise that the murals are by Yip Yew Chong and his friend and fellow local artist Yuen Kum Cheong.

 Want to see more on street art in Singapore?
 Here’s a different approach to it!